Platform

 Geofencing

 Geofencing is the most recent addition in location-based marketing, helping it become even more precise for targeting specific regions.
-Geofencing allows businesses to create their own boundaries when advertising.
+Geofencing companies allow businesses to create their own boundaries when advertising.
 For the first time, companies can create boundaries for their ad campaigns that are as broad as entire DMA regions or as small as a city block.

 Where It's Going